 But being a good programmer is not only about knowing a programming language well.
 Being a good programmer is also about being efficient.
 This is why you would be asked to learn algorithms and design patterns instead of always coming up with your own solutions from scratch.

 You will, however, use it to write device drivers.
 Or gaming engines.
 Or embedded device firmware.
-Or high-performance modelling software.
-And this is because those things that make the language hard are also the things that allow developer to write high-performance software that runs close to the bare metal.
+Or high-performance modeling software.
+This is because those things that make the language hard are also the things that allow developers to write high-performance software that runs close to the bare metal.

 Do you know why data scientists choose Python as their main language?
 It’s not because it happens to be the best language for data science.
 It’s actually because data scientists are mathematicians rather than software developers.
 Python just happens to be the easiest language to learn.

-But overall, if you don’t know any programming language yet, you should follow this algorithms to decide which one to learn:
+But overall, if you don’t know any programming language yet, you should follow this algorithm to decide which one to learn:

 - If you know exactly which language you will be working with – learn that language.

 - If you don’t know yet – just learn Python.

 If you don’t know any programming languages, then learning C++ is like learning to run before you know how to walk.

 Remember that it’s not the knowledge of any specific language that will make you a good software developer.
 It’s knowledge of how to use the language well that will do so.
 So, even if you have an encyclopedic knowledge of C++ syntax, you will still be a pretty bad developer if you don’t know how to actually write an easily readable, well-maintainable, and bug-free code in it.